Forza Motorsport 8 – Release Date, News & More

 However, given the mediocre response that the seventh game of the series received, it’s no massive surprise that they’re likely opting for a fresh start to attempt to reboot the series.

-With the franchise using their traditional numbering system for over fifteen years, they reached the seventh revision before returning to the same name as the original game, which launched in 2005.
+With the franchise using its traditional numbering system for over fifteen years, they reached the seventh revision before returning to the same name as the original game, which launched in 2005.

 There’s been no shortage of rumors online about what’s to come in the new ‘Forza 8’, and Microsoft has been frustrating fans of the series by remaining tight-lipped before the announcement of the recent trailer/teaser for the game.